 In addition to the documents listed above, the Financial Aid Office may require a more detailed explanation of the students/family's income, investment value, or statement of monthly income vs. monthly household expenses.
 If that is the case, the information required will be posted to the student’s WESS account under “Student Requirements” in the Financial Aid section.
 Failure to submit the requested documentation will delay disbursement of your financial aid.

 Students are advised to submit their documents within 30 days of notification.
 The verification process can take 7 to 8 weeks depending on the time of the year.

 If additional documentation is necessary after the initial review is completed, then the processing time will be extended until the additional documents are received and reviewed.

 • The original documents reveal information that was not indicated on the FAFSA and requires further clarification.

-Significant differences in the information reported on the FAFSA compared with the actual tax return transcript or household size documentation may result in a change in one or more of the financial aid award estimate.
+Significant differences in the information reported on the FAFSA compared with the actual tax return transcript or household size documentation may result in a change in the financial aid award estimate.
+Montclair will submit the necessary correction to the FAFSA processor.
 A student is notified of any changes by an e-mail message to their MSU e-mail account.
 The e-mail message notifies the student to review their aid on WESS.